-UH-Victoria offers degree programs in partnership with the UH System's teaching centers; University of Houston Sugar Land Campus and UH System at Cinco Ranch.
+UHV offers many of its programs in the Houston area at the UH System's teaching center in Katy.
 A number of UHV faculty and staff are located at these teaching centers.
 Additionally, UHV delivers courses to other sites within the service region.